sunnypatel165/c2c2018/Session03/README.md

 3.	https://www.hackerrank.com/challenges/java-string-compare
 4.	https://www.hackerrank.com/challenges/caesar-cipher-1
 5.	https://www.hackerrank.com/challenges/camelcase
-### <a name="serching"></a>Searching Algorithms
+### <a name="searching"></a>Searching Algorithms

 Searching is a technique which is used to find whether an element with a particular value/properties exists in the given collection or not.
 If it does, we need to print/return the index where it is stored.

 Two of the most widely used algortihms are Linear Search and Binary Search.

 #### <a name="linearSearch"></a>Linear Search:
-This algorithm compares each element with the element to be found till either the element is found or the entire array is traversed.
+This algorithm compares each element with the elementToBeFound till either the element is found or the entire array is traversed.
 ```
 def linearSearch(int a[], int elementToBeFound):